Your Story of the Great War

 On the morning of the day he should have died, my grand-father decided to scribble a few notes in his diary.

-Then Claude-Joseph found himself face to face with the German soldier.
+Claude-Joseph found himself face to face with the German soldier.

-They both shot at each other but the bullet supposed to reach my grandfather’s heart embedded itself in the little diary.
+They both shot at each other, but the bullet supposed to reach my grandfather’s heart embedded itself in the little diary.

 His injuries came down ‘only’ to three missing knuckles on the left hand and a nasty wound in the thigh.

-These injuries amazingly saved his life, as he was sent to a military hospital in Nice where he stayed until the Armistice.
+These injuries amazingly saved his life, as he was sent to a military hospital in Nice, where he stayed until the Armistice.

 My grandfather never learned of course the name of the German soldier he killed that day; Death has no name…

-Two years later Claude-Joseph met my grandmother, Anne-Marie, a gorgeous and witty brunette.
+After the war ended Claude-Joseph met my grandmother, Anne-Marie, a gorgeous and witty brunette.

-She gave him a girl then a boy and a few years later my mother.
+She gave him a girl then a boy and a few years later my mother.”

 Your Story of the Great War – James Trott – British